 Garlic and onions – When garlic and onions are digested, they are absorbed into the bloodstream and expelled through the lungs and pores.
 That’s why even if you brush or gargle with mouthwash after eating garlic and onions, you can’t fully get rid of the odor.
 It can take up to 72 hours for some scent-heavy foods to leave your system entirely, so if you have an important meeting or big date coming up, skip the strong-smelling foods for a few days just to be sure.

 Other foods – Citrus fruits and drinks create an acidic environment in your mouth that bacteria love.
 A very high-protein diet can result in an ammonia smell as the body works to digest all that protein.
 Canned fish has a compound called trimethylamines, which can emit an odor.
 Cheese, and most dairy foods, contain amino acids that can sour your breath.
 Sticky foods, like peanut butter, tend to linger on your teeth and scent your breath (or become a breeding ground for bacteria).
 Coffee and alcoholic beverages can cause dry mouth.
 The best remedy for all of these?
 Rinse your mouth with plain water (or sugarless mint tea), floss if you can, maybe chew some sugar-free gum, and then brush an hour after consuming the food.
-Waiting a bit lets your dental enamel harden again, it can temporarily soften from acidic foods and drinks.
+Waiting a bit lets your dental enamel harden again, as it can temporarily soften from acidic foods and drinks.

 Tobacco – Whether it’s from cigarettes, pipes, cigars, or dip, tobacco leaves a strong odor behind.
 Plus, tobacco is linked to gum disease, which is another source of bad breath, as mentioned earlier.
 And vaping can really dry out your mouth.